 How to write a great product design case study

 Case studies are the most important part of any product design portfolio.
 Design can be difficult to quantify, especially for those who don’t practice it often.
-Your case studies are how you demonstrate your value as a designer.
+A product design case study is how you demonstrate your value as a designer.

 There are five things that every product design case study should absolutely include: